 A block policy is in place to cover the buildings insurance on each property and on all communal buildings.
 Furnishings in communal areas and equipment used in maintaining the village are also covered, together with employers and public liability.
 You will need to arrange your own contents insurance cover.

-This is the cost of heating, lighting and water to all communal parts of the village.
-Residents pay these charges separately in respect of their own properties.
+This is the cost of heating, lighting and water to all communal parts of the village and also to the resident’s own properties.

 The costs of running the office and associated services.